×

 When we asked expats and global nomads about the quality of medical care in Ecuador, they replied:

 " We have private insurance which costs $100 per month per person with $90 deductible.
 Our doctor copays are $5 for office visit (general and specialty).
 My husband had physical therapy for $15 each visit since deductible was not met yet.
 Normal blood tests are about $50.
 Colonoscopy $150 with anesthesia.
 I have gone for lab tests without rx for thyroid and other issues.
 About $12-20 each cash pay.
 There are doctors who will make house calls also, probably Spanish speaking.
 Costs are cheap without using insurance except for discounts.
 Rarely use it for meds because very little require rx.
 Just go talk to local friendly pharmacist about your issues and they will recommend a variety of meds and give you the pros and cons of each.
 They will also advise when you REALLY need to go to doctor.
 My lab test for infection ($12) gave me a list of meds that could be used to kill that bacteria.
 Took lab results to pharmacy to discuss which med would be the best for me.
 The amount of attention that the doctors in USA are able to give has made us fairly educated medical consumers.
-The system here makes it easy and cheap to get care," remarked one member in Ecuador.
+The system here makes it easy and cheap to get care," explained one digital nomad living in Ecuador.

 "Healthcare services in Ecuador are provided by both public and private institutions.
 The public healthcare system is managed by the Ministry of Public Health and is available to all Ecuadorian citizens and legal residents.
 The quality of public healthcare varies depending on the region, but generally it is considered to be of good quality.
 Foreign residents are able to access the public healthcare system, but they must first register with the Ministry of Public Health.
 Expats in Ecuador typically use the public healthcare system, as it is often more affordable than private healthcare.
-However, some expats opt to purchase private health insurance to access private healthcare services," explained one expat living in Ecuador.
+However, some expats opt to purchase private health insurance to access private healthcare services," said one member in Ecuador.

 View More Answers